epicyclic-dev/nice-data/readme.md

 Inline lists allow a list to be specified in a more concise form on a line following another item introducer (either a list item introducer or a map item introducer).
 They consist of a comma-separated sequence of scalars within a pair of square brackets (`[` and `]`).
 Inline lists may also contain other inline lists and inline maps (discussed later), but they cannot contain strings.
 Whitespace before and after values in an inline list is ignored, though whitespace within a value is preserved.
 Inline list values may not contain commas.
 For reasons related to intellectual bankruptcy, `[]` and `[ ]` are distinct values, just as they are in NestedText. `[]` represents an empty list, while `[ ]` represents a list containing a single empty string.
 As is hopefully suggested by the name, an inline list *must* be specified on a single line.

-Inline lists are provided for when a document may benefit to having horizontal layout rather than vertical.
+Inline lists are provided for when some parts of a document may benefit from having horizontal layout rather than vertical layout.
 It can also be used tactically to improve readability in other ways, but should not, in general, be preferred over standard lists.
 Here's the previous example, with a bit less indentation thanks to use of inline lists:

 ```nice
 - start the parent